Panenco/panenco-ui/src/components/responsive-table/responsive-table-README.md

 - `priorityLevelThreshold` - A number greater than zero, if is set, then only the columns with priorityLevel less than this value, may be displayed
 - `sort` - Says which column and in which direction is sorted right now
 - `handleSort` - A callback that triggers a request to the server for the new sorted data
 - `isLoading` - Is data loading right now.
-Says if we need to show animated skeleton inside of the cells.
+Says if we need to show animated skeleton inside of the cells
+- `rowsColor` - color of table rows in case, when table is monochrome (in 'striped' case, rows colors are base)
+- `headerColor` - color of table head
+- `striped` - is table monochrome, or has two row colors .

 | propName               | propType | defaultValue | isRequired |
 | ---------------------- | -------- | ------------ | ---------- |